-Yes, Ruth Bader Ginsburg Became A Feminist Meme.
-But She Was So Much More.
+You Owe Ruth Bader Ginsburg More Than You Know

 In her decades of legal work at the American Civil Liberties Union (ACLU), as a circuit judge, and as a Supreme Court Justice, Ginsburg argued many cases that expanded civil rights law and the 14th Amendment’s Equal Protection Clause to women.
 “Women belong in all places where decisions are being made,” she famously said, and she made sure that her work reflected that mission.

-After founding the ACLU’s Women’s Rights Project in 1972, she participated in nearly 300 gender discrimination cases, six of which went before the then all-male Supreme Court (five of which she won).
-One of her major strategies at the time was to use men as plaintiffs to show the justices that any type of gender discrimination makes no sense.
+After founding the ACLU’s Women’s Rights Project in 1972, she participated in nearly 300 sex discrimination cases, six of which went before the then all-male Supreme Court (five of which she won).
+One of her major strategies at the time was to use men as plaintiffs to show the justices that any type of sex discrimination makes no sense.
 During this era of turbulent activity for Ginsburg and the ACLU, many laws that assumed men as breadwinners and heads of the family and women as subordinates and dependents were dismantled, as were notions that women should be “protected” by not entering careers like policing or firefighting — or even doing jury duty.
 While Ginsburg’s style was steady and methodical — she never considered herself a radical — the sheer volume and impact of her work catalyzed a feminist revolution.

 Among Ginsburg and her team’s accomplishments in the 1970s: They made sure that men and women get equal preference in estate disputes.
 They persuaded the court that it’s unconstitutional to apply different standards to military spousal benefits for men and women.
 They successfully advocated for widowers to get Social Security benefits after a spouse’s death, when at the time only widows could get these benefits.
 They even persuaded the court to strike down a curious law that set the beer-drinking age in Oklahoma at 18 for women but 21 for men.
 And, you might have RBG to thank for that pesky jury duty letter — she helped make it easier for women to serve on juries.